-- Student submits the final paper to doctoraloffice@mobap.edu. - Student will receive an email about the next steps in the process and completion of the graduation application. - All members of the committee will receive an email asking for a reply, confirming approval of the final paper submission. - Student should submit the final paper through "Unicheck Chair."
+- Student submits the final paper to doctoraloffice@mobap.edu. - All members of the committee will receive an email asking for a reply, confirming approval of the final paper submission. - Student should submit the final paper through "Unicheck Chair."
 This will put the paper in the permanent database.
 The Chair will receive the results and confirm it is less than 20%.